-First stop, Chicago’s first botanic brewery.
-The team at Forbidden Root Restaurant & Brewery (a brewer, a rootmaster, and an alchemist) take inspiration from early brewing techniques that included bark, stems, flowers, spices, and roots.
+Next stop, Chicago’s first botanic brewery.
+The team at Forbidden Root Restaurant & Brewery (a brewer, a rootmaster, and an alchemist) takes inspiration from early brewing methods that included bark, stems, flowers, spices, and roots.
 They use these old-fashioned ingredients with contemporary techniques to create multi-sensory beers like you’ve never had before.
-1746 W. Chicago Ave.

-This craft beer collective features three breweries and 40 different taps, for a customizable experience.
+This craft beer collective features multiple breweries and 40 different taps, for a customizable experience.
 By pooling their resources, the brewers at District Brew Yards have more flexibility to experiment and room to grow.
-You can sample beers from Around the Bend Beer Co., Bold Dog Beer Co., and Burnt City Brewing, plus experimental brews from their collaboration The Fourth Wall.
+You can sample beers from top local breweries like Casa Humilde Cerveceria, Twisted Hippo, and Burnt City Brewing.
 It’s like a brewery crawl under one roof.
-417 N. Ashland Ave.

 While it’s distributed around the world, iconic Goose Island Brewing Company is still a Chicago-born brewery at heart.
 Their West Loop location is where they’ve been brewing their beer since 1995.
 It houses their taproom and production facility, so you can get an in-depth, small-group tour behind the scenes.
 Enjoy a pint in their taproom before or after your tour.